-The quality and value of outsourced IT support and managed services range widely across different provider organizations.
+The quality and value of outsourced IT support and cyber security services range widely across different provider organizations.

-There are several factors that play into the level of quality that a managed services provider (MSP) delivers.
+Several factors play into the level of quality that a managed services provider (MSP) delivers.
 These include:

 - Knowledge and ongoing education of the staff